sirselim/mitofish/README.md

   -f, --fastq-input   Path to fq|fastq file to extract reads from -o, --output        File path for extracted reads to be written to
 ```

+## auxilary scripts

+I added a couple of extra scripts which are useful in trying to determine the "true" length of the mitochondiral genome, and in turn help close the circle.
+These are located in `./scripts/`:

+* `mito_closer.py` - uses sequence from the start and end of an assembly to identify any sequence in between, which is usseful for "closing" the genome (and providing a more accurate linear length).
+* `mito_close_consensus.py` - takes the fasta input from `mito_closer.py` and generates a consensus sequence, which can then be added to the original assembly (hopefully completing it).